-Fig. 6.
-ROC curves for the (a) training data and (b) testing data at each stage of the series.
-For comparison, ROC curves are included for anisotropic smoothing combined with thresholding and learned boundaries using Hessian eigenvalues, as demonstrated in Figure 4(b) and (c).
+Figure 6: ROC curves for the (a) training data and (b) testing data at each stage of the series.
+For comparison, ROC curves are included for anisotropic smoothing combined with thresholding and learned boundaries using Hessian eigenvalues, as demonstrated in Figure 4(b)and(c).

-Fig. 7.
-Simple segmentation of neurons using a flood-fill on (a) the ground truth and (b) the membranes detected in Figure 4(d), which uses the proposed method.
+Figure 7: Segmentation of neurons using a flood-fill on the image of detected membranes.
+This image corresponds to the bottom row of Figure 5. (a) Ground truth and (b) segmentations using membranes detected with proposed method.